abilals58/CS307-Operating-Systems/README.md

 # CS307-Operating-Systems
 This repository contains assignment files based on simulations which simulates some fundemental mechanisms in unix-based operating system Ubuntu.
-In the PA (programming assignment) files, there is an assignmet pdf, a report pdf which contains the implemantation details, and also C/C++ implementations of those assignments are available.
+In the PA (programming assignment) files, there is an assignmet pdf, a report pdf which contains the implemantation details, related txt files, and also C/C++ implementations of those assignments are available.

 Fundemental concepts that are covered in the assignments:
 * Processes